SwamiAnandNataraj/oauth2-sso-demo/README.md

 * zuul branch changed to master
 * oauth2 config is in UI
-* verification public key is in both UI and resource
+* verification public key is in both UI and resource (can go to config server main config file)
 * signing key is in auth

 TODO check do we need password access level auth?